johndck/arrayReminders/readME.md

 ## map() through an array

 This loops through the array and applies a call back function to each element.
 The output is a new array.
 Map() creates a new array.

+## take a string and create an array of letters

+I want to take a string variable and convert it into an array of letters

+(sunday afternoon queries, where I don't know enough)

+## understand .filter().map() and .join()